Rema Namakula: Career

 2Baba (2Face Idibia) from Nigeria and Trey Songz from the United States.

 Personal life

 Over time, Namakula began a romantic relationship with Ugandan recording artist Eddy Kenzo.
-On 26 December 2014, Namakula gave birth to a daughter at Paragon Hospital, in the Kampala neighborhood of Bugoloobi.
+On 26 December 2014, Namakula gave birth to a daughter at Paragon Hospital, in the Kampala neighborhood of Bugolobi.
 Kenzo (real name Edrisa Musuuza), who has another daughter (Maya Musuuza) from a previous relationship, acknowledged being the father and named the newborn Aamaal Musuuza.

 On 14 November 2019, Namakula introduced her new fiancé, Dr. Hamza Ssebunya, in a ceremony that took place at her home in Nabbingo, near Kampala.
 The introduction was a national affair, as thousands camped out along the procession route to her home.

 On 7 November 2021, Namakula welcomed her second child.
 A baby girl named Aaliyah Ssebunya.